Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Teaching

-As off September 2017 I am program director of the Bachelor Human Geography and urban Planning, the Master Human Geography and the Master Urban and Regional Planning.
+Between 2017 and 2022 I was program director of the Bachelor Human Geography and urban Planning, the Master Human Geography and the Master Urban and Regional Planning.
 Prior to this I was program Director of the Research Master Urban Studies.
+During this period my focus was on teaching management and my involvement in courses was modest.

-While my current focus is more on teaching management and my involvement in courses is modest, I have taught multiple courses related to International Development Studies in general, to Urban Studies and to Research Methods and Techniques.
+Prior to this I have taught multiple courses related to International Development Studies in general, to Urban Studies and to Research Methods and Techniques.
 These courses are part of the curriculum of the Research Master International Development Studies, the Master International Development Studies and in the Master Human Geography.
-I am still involved in student fieldwork and thesis-writing.
+I

-As of 2017 I hold a STQ (Senior Teaching Qualification).
+As of 2017 I hold a STQ (Senior Teaching Qualification) and in 2022 completed the Program Educational Leadership (LOL).

 • Publicaties